informalsystems/atomkraft/examples/cosmos-sdk/transfer/transfer.md

 atomkraft model apalache get
 ```

-Having obtained the checker, we can smaple test scenarios from the model.
+Having obtained the checker, we can sample test scenarios from the model.

 <!--
 ```sh